19 Greatest Friendship Shows of All Time

-Three ladies, all at a turning point in life, answer a supermarket ad to live together in Miami, Florida.
-There’s Dorothy (Bea Arthur), a quick-witted school teacher; Blanch (Rue McClanahan), a man-hunting Southern Belle; and, of course, America’s sweetheart Betty White plays the lovely Rose.
+The Golden Girls follows three ladies, all at a turning point in life, who answer a supermarket ad to live together in Miami, Florida.
+There’s Dorothy (Bea Arthur), a quick-witted school teacher; Blanche (Rue McClanahan), a man-hunting Southern Belle; and, of course, America’s sweetheart Betty White as the lovely Rose.

-As if this trio weren’t hilarious enough, enter Dorothy’s Mom Sophia (Estelle Getty), who literally has no filter after suffering a mild stroke.
-There’s a reason this classic ’80s comedy had a successful seven-season run and grabbed 40 awards wins along the way.
-Let’s just put it this way: These ladies don’t hold back, and they serve their jokes hot.
+As if this trio weren’t hilarious enough, enter: Dorothy’s mom Sophia (Estelle Getty), who literally has no filter after suffering a mild stroke.
+There’s a reason this classic ’80s comedy had a successful seven-season run and grabbed nearly 40 awards wins along the way.
+Let’s just put it this way: these ladies don’t hold back, and they serve their jokes hot.
 You’re in for a golden time.

 Watch: The Golden Girls

 While this show technically started in the 70s, its popularity brought it into the 80s (and for good reason).
 M*A*S*H follows a group of friends working in an army hospital during the Korean war.
 However, in place of the heavy vibes war shows and movies typically bring, this crew uses humor and friendship to manage the difficult situation they’re in and always takes the opportunity to lighten the mood.

 Sometimes you want to go where everybody knows your name.

 Cheers follows a group of friends in Boston and the bar they each frequent, Cheers, which is owned by a former pitcher for the Red Sox.
 With iconic faces, including Ted Danson, Rhea Perlman, Woody Harrelson, and more, this story follows a group of self-proclaimed “losers” who came together by chance.
 The group, now more like a family, shares their lives and experiences together in their home away from home.

 90s Sitcoms About Friendship